Talk to someone

 Learn more about healthy relationships online

 Student Wellness has collaborated with the LGBTQ Center to develop an online module on healthy dating and relationships.
 It centers the experiences of LGBTQ individuals, and has information relevant to all types of relationships, including same-sex relationships, different-sex relationships, and relationships where one or more partner identifies as transgender.
-Check out this page on the LGBTQ Center's website to access it.

 Additionally, the EverFi Haven: Understanding Sexual Assault online module includes healthy relationship informaton.
 This module is available to anyone with an onyen.